QualiSystemsLab/Setup-Teardown-Hooks/README.md

 There is no way to control the order of hooks within the same phase.
 They will be run simultaneously in parallel.
 Hooks should be designed with the expectation that their order within the phase is unpredictable.
-A trick to get around this mechanism is to write one service hook that adds another service with another hook in the same phase.

 The implementation is in the form: